Updated: Apr 3, 2020

 - Singapore cases appear to have peaked around March 26th

-- Korea cases in isolation peaked Mar 11 and have seen a steady decline since.
+- Korea cases in isolation peaked on March 11th and have seen a steady decline since.

 - Taiwan cases are a bit more up and down but peaked around March 18th.

-- In all 4 countries, the time from most rapid run up to being on a downward slope is about 3 weeks.
+- In all 4 countries, the time from the most rapid run-up to being on a downward slope is about 3 weeks.

 - Spain is still on the steepest part of the curve, doubling every 2.5 days.